 What is the real estate market like in the area?What is the real estate market like in the area?

 Realtors see a lot of growth and decline in their job.
-Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and know the neighborhood you’re interested in.
+Your agent should be aware of the macro trends in the area throughout the home buying process and know the neighborhood you’re interested in.
 Ask your real estate agent about the community, especially if there’s any concern that the area may decrease desirability.

 Are there any nuisances I should be aware of?Are there any nuisances I should be aware of?